How to Enforce SSL TLS Cipher Suites in Android & iOS Apps

 1. Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Enforce TLS Cipher Suites.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing TLS Cipher Suites.

 2. Threat-Events™ ON > In-App Detection